nodejs/TSC/BasePolicies/CONTRIBUTING.md

 or if it should land then it should be escalated to the TC.
 TC members should regularly discuss pending contributions in order to find a resolution.

+# Becoming a committer.

+All contributors who send a non-trivial contribution should be on-boarded in a timely manor and added as a committer and be given write access to the repository.

+Committers are expected to follow this policy and continue to send pull requests, go through proper review, and have other committers merge their pull requests.

 # TC Process

 The TC uses a "consensus seeking" process for issues that are esclated to the TC.